-- Get a blue merit badge card from the Advancement Chairman, or Scoutmaster, fill in name, address, and the name of the badge, and ask the Scoutmaster to sign it.
+- Get a blue merit badge card from the Scoutmaster or the Scoutmaster's designee, fill in name, address, and the name of the badge, and ask the Scoutmaster to sign it.
 Then get the name and phone number of a qualified counselor from the Troop Merit Badge Coordinator. - Call the counselor and set up an appointment.
 This can be at any place that is suitable to both parties.
 Along with a buddy (another Scout, a family member, or a friend), meet with the counselor.
 The counselor will explain the requirements for the merit badge and help the Scout get started.
 In the case of a classroom approach, the counselor will set a schedule for meetings prior the badge program beginning. - Work on the badge requirements until completed, meeting with the counselor (along with a buddy) whenever necessary.
 He must complete the stated requirements and satisfy the standards of each merit badge.
-The merit badge counselor may encourage the Scout to do more than the requirements state but he or she may not require it. - The Scout (not the counselor, Scoutmaster, or Advancement Chairman) keeps the merit badge card until he has completed the requirements and the counselor has signed the card.
+The merit badge counselor cannot change, alter, or add/subtract requirements to any badge! - The Scout (not the counselor, Scoutmaster, or Advancement Chairman) keeps the merit badge card until he has completed the requirements and the counselor has signed the card.
 If the Scout loses the card, he will have to start the badge over unless the counselor is willing and able to vouch for what was already completed. - In Troop 42, when a classroom scenario is used to run the program, the Counselor may offer to hold on to the blue cards during the period the badge is taught. - If the Scout changes Counselors for any reason, it is up to the new Counselor to decide whether or not he or she will accept the work completed with the previous counselor.

-- Normally the new Counselor will ask a few questions, and if the counselor is satisfied that the work was accurately signed off, he or she will accept it. - After completing the merit badge, the counselor signs the merit badge card; he or she will keep the Counselor's section and return the rest of the card to the Scout.
+Normally the new Counselor will ask a few questions, and if the counselor is satisfied that the work was accurately signed off, he or she will accept it.

+- After completing the merit badge, the counselor signs the merit badge card; he or she will keep the Counselor's section and return the rest of the card to the Scout.
 The Scout should bring the rest of the card to the next Troop meeting and submit it to the Advancement Chairman for update to the Troop records. - The Scout will receive the merit badge and blue card at the next Court of Honor unless that badge is required to complete the Eagle Rank requirements. - Troop 42 strongly recommends that Scouts work on Merit Badges with a registered counselor who is not his parent unless there is no other counselor available, or the badge is worked as part of our in-house merit badge college.